Gardener's Almanac Monthly Gardening Checklist

 - Control the Western cherry fruit fly when fruit changes color from straw color to pink to avoid maggots in cherries.

-- Control the Peach twig borer in peaches, nectarines, and apricot trees.
+- Control the peach twig borer in peaches, nectarines, and apricot trees.
 For specific timing see our Utah Pests Advisories.

 - Monitor for damaging turfgrass insects.
 In areas previously damaged, consider a preventative (systemic) insecticide.